 Grief can look different in a child.

-Children of all ages go through grief, sadness, and despair after the loss of a parent to cancer, even though the process might look different from that in adults.
+Children of all ages grieve after the loss of a parent to cancer, though the process might look different from that in adults.
 Children often will feel sad or show other emotions for a short time, then go back to their usual activities or go play with friends.
 Adults might mistakenly think that the child has already gotten over it, or that the child doesn’t fully understand the loss.
-But children grieve in their own ways, often showing emotion for awhile then going back to more everyday things.
+But children grieve in spurts; moving back and forth between grieving and being interested in everyday things.
 This can go on for years after the death.

-If the parent had a long and difficult battle with cancer, sometimes the child may seem less anxious after the death than before.
-It’s hard having a very sick parent, and the child may be able to settle into a quieter routine while handling their grief.
-But caregivers need to keep checking in with the child—listen to concerns and find out if the child has questions.
+If the parent had a long and difficult battle with cancer, the child and others may have started grieving before the actual death.
+The child may be able to settle into a quieter routine while handling their grief.
+But caregivers need to keep checking in with the child – listen to concerns and find out if the child has questions.
 This can be hard at times, because children often respond in ways that may make them seem unconcerned, callous, or indifferent.
 It helps to remember that children feel the pain of loss, but are not able to express it the same way that adults do.
 It can take a long time to adapt to losing a parent.

 Sometimes emotional symptoms can become more severe and interfere with the child’s or the family’s life.
 About 1 in 5 children have serious emotional symptoms a year or more after the parent’s death.
 A 2011 study showed that, 2 months after losing a parent, 1 in 4 children were depressed.
 In contrast, other studies have shown a much lower risk of serious problems such as depression in children who didn’t have emotional or behavioral problems or other serious family problems before the parent’s death.
 And one study suggested that some children have a delayed response to the death and an increase in emotional problems 2 years after the death.
 It’s uncertain how long this period of adjustment might last after the loss of a parent, and it varies from child to child.